 Alternate response — A substitute response representing a significant, but intentional variation to a provision or clause of a solicitation by a vendor.

 APMP — The Association of Proposal Management Professionals is an international professional organization that educates and advises procurement professionals.

 For more information about the association and their events, visit APMP.org.

 Approved supplier list — A list of suppliers who have been vetted and pre-qualified based on the established criteria.
-This can include financial stability, compliance, insurance, health and safety policies and so on.
+For example, typical qualifications include financial stability, compliance, insurance, health and safety policies and so on.
 This supplier list is often managed using vendor profiles.

 APS — American Purchasing Society.
 An organization of buyers, purchasing managers, executives and others interested in the purchasing profession.
 The organization focuses on providing training and education through certification programs.

 Balanced scorecard — A tool to measure vendor performance that factors in multiple variables.
 The variables may be equally important or have weighted degrees of importance.
-Similar to weighted scoring.
+This practice is similar to weighted scoring.

 Benchmarking — Comparing an element of one business, such as price, quality or service, against another.
 This process may be part of vendor selection.

 Best and final offer (BAFO) — A request for the vendor to make a revised pricing proposal with their best possible price.
 Generally, this request is made when the buyer wishes to encourage competitive pricing and accelerate negotiations.